-Are you 70½ like some of us?
+Are you 70½ or over like some of us?

-Do you have an IRA (Individual Retirement Account) and need to take out a certain amount every year (Required Minimum Distribution or RMD)?
-Well, you may want to make a QCD!
+Do you have an IRA, a 401k, 403b or other retirement account and need to take out a certain amount every year (Required Minimum Distribution or RMD)?
+Well, you may want to make a QCD (a Qualified Charitable Distribution).

 All you have to do is give clear directions, e.g. Names of the non-profits (e.g Food Bank, Cayucos Land Conservancy, your church); their addresses, and the amount you'd like to give to each.
-The amounts are deducted from your IRA and sent directly by your investment institution to your favorite charities instead of being added to your taxable income.
+The amounts are deducted from your retirement account and sent directly by your investment institution to your favorite charities instead of being added to your taxable income.

 While the new law cut tax rates, it also severely curtailed itemized deductions.
 State and local income taxes along with property taxes are now capped at a combined $10,000, whether one is single or married filing jointly.
 Miscellaneous itemized deductions like tax preparation fees, investment costs, etc. are no longer deductible at all for federal income tax purposes (keep in mind that this limitation on deductible taxes and elimination of miscellaneous itemized deductions does not affect state income tax – only federal).

 These reductions in federal deductions are somewhat offset by a new higher standard deduction (though taxpayers also lost the personal exemptions deduction).
-For single folks over 65, the standard deduction for 2019 is $13,850.
-For married folks filing jointly who are both over 65, the standard deduction is $27,000.
+For single folks over 65, the standard deduction for 2023 is $15,700.
+For married folks filing jointly who are both over 65, the standard deduction is $30,700.

 For many people who have their medical expenses covered with a good insurance plan, and who have little or no mortgage interest, their total itemized deductions now might just be the maximum $10,000 they can claim in state and local/property taxes.
-For a single person over 65 like this who gets a standard deduction of $13,850, the first $3,850 they give to charity will thus provide them with no federal tax benefit since they still won’t exceed their standard deduction, which they get simply by filing.
-For married folks who only have the $10,000 in taxes as an itemized deduction, the first $17,000 of charitable giving will offer them no federal tax benefit since they still won’t exceed their standard deduction.
+For a single person over 65 like this who gets a standard deduction of $15,700, the first $5,700 they give to charity will thus provide them with no federal tax benefit since they still won’t exceed their standard deduction, which they get simply by filing.
+For married folks who only have the $10,000 in taxes as an itemized deduction, the first $20,700 of charitable giving will offer them no federal tax benefit since they still won’t exceed their standard deduction.

-John and Susan Landcare are both 71 and are in the 32% marginal federal tax bracket.
+John and Susan Landcare are both 73 and are in the 32% marginal federal tax bracket.
 John has an IRA that he rolled over from his company 401(k) plan when he retired.
 John and Susan paid off their mortgage a while back, and they have excellent Medicare supplement plans to augment their Medicare benefits.
 Their combined state income tax and property tax is $15,000 per year, but federal tax law caps that at $10,000 of deductible expense.
-John’s Required Minimum Distribution (RMD) from his IRA for 2019 is $20,000.
+John’s Required Minimum Distribution (RMD) from his IRA for 2019 was $20,000.
 John and Susan would like to benefit the Cayucos Land Conservancy with a $15,000 charitable donation.

 If John takes his $20,000 IRA distribution and they then write a check to the CLC, they will have to claim the $20,000 in income and will have itemized deductions of $25,000: their $10,000 in taxes and their $15,000 charitable gift.
-But since they get a standard deduction of $27,000, they will use the standard for federal tax purposes.
+But since they get a standard deduction of $30,700, they will use the standard for federal tax purposes.

-But John is a smart guy who recognizes the opportunity he has.
-John takes a $5,000 distribution from his IRA and then gifts the rest ($15,000) of his $20,000 Required Minimum Distribution from his IRA directly to the CLC through a Qualified Charitable Distribution.
-So John & Susan now claim only $5,000 in income instead of $20,000, and they still take the same $27,000 standard deduction on their taxes.
+So John & Susan now claim only $5,000 in income instead of $20,000, and they still take the same $30,700 standard deduction on their taxes.
 They’ve saved $4,800 in taxes ($15,000 X 32%) by using the QCD from John’s IRA for their gift!
 With that savings, the Landcares can actually give the whole $20,000 RMD to CLC from John’s IRA!